 Chemical engineers often find themselves defining a problem or product, developing a process to do what is needed, and then designing the plant to carry out the process.
 After the plant is started, chemical engineers commonly manage operations, oversee equipment maintenance, and supervise control of product quality.
 They trouble-shoot the problems which hinder smooth operations, and they plan for future expansions or improvements.
 Their training and knowledge make them well qualified to market the products from a plant, the processing equipment for plants, or even the complete plant itself.
 The varied background and experience of chemical engineers make them ideally suited for advancement into top-level managerial and executive positions.

 Educational Objectives.
-Educational objectives for the School of Chemical Engineering desire that within the first few years after graduation, graduates will have demonstrated the ability to:
+Within the first few years after graduation OSU graduates will possess: